-Being less than seven square kilometres in area, walking is often the best way of getting around in Gibraltar.
+Because Gibraltar is less than seven square kilometres in area, walking is often the best way of getting around.
 That said, many people living in Gibraltar use cars and motorcycles to get from one point to another.
-There is a sparse public transport system consisting only of a bus service.
+There is a sparse public transport system, consisting only of a bus service.

 Public transport in Gibraltar

 Gibraltar has a reliable, relatively inexpensive bus service consisting of a handful of bus routes.
 Buses are mostly run by the Gibraltar Bus Company, a government entity, with a few exceptions being operated by Calypso Transport (a private company).
 Gibraltar Bus Company buses are blue, while Calypso Transport runs red double-decker buses.

 Taxis in Gibraltar

 Taxis are easily found in Gibraltar and locals generally use them as their daily mode of transport.
-They can be caught at taxi ranks all around Gibraltar and can be used for both everyday and tourism purposes.
-Ride-hailing applications such as Uber are also available in Gibraltar.
+They can be caught at taxi ranks all around Gibraltar and can also be used for tourism purposes.

 Driving in Gibraltar

 Cars drive on the right-hand side of the road in Gibraltar.
-Most residents own a car, even though it’s very easy to get around solely on foot.
+Most residents own a car, even though it’s fairly easy to get around solely on foot.
 All vehicles have to be registered with the authorities.

 Expats with a driving licence from an EU country can drive in Gibraltar on this licence until it expires.
 Once it does, they can easily swap it out for a local Gibraltar licence.
 Expats with a non-EU driving licence should get an International Driving Permit before moving to Gibraltar.
 Once they have been in the country for six months, they'll need a local licence.
 Non-EU expats cannot do a direct driving licence swap and will have to take a two-part driving test to obtain a local licence.